Maria Pankararu

-Maria das Dores de Oliveira (Maria Pankararu) is a Pankararú linguist.
+Maria das Dores de Oliveira (born 1964), better known as Maria Pankararu, is a Pankararú linguist.
 She is best known as the first indigenous scholar to have obtained a doctoral degree in Brazil.
-Her research has focused on the description of the moribund Ofayé language of the Macro-Jê language family, spoken in Brazlândia, Mato Grosso do Sul.
+Her research has focused on the description of the moribund Ofayé language of the Macro-Jê language family, spoken in Brasilândia, Mato Grosso do Sul.

 Biography

-Born in Tacaratu (Pernambuco), Oliveira accompanied her family to São Paulo in 1970, where she studied until the seventh grade before returning to Tacaratu.
+Born in Tacaratu (Pernambuco), Pankararu accompanied her family to São Paulo in 1970, where she studied until the seventh grade before returning to Tacaratu.
 She obtained a BA in History at Autarquia de Ensino Superior de Arco Verde in Arcoverde (1990), as well as a second BA in Pedagogy (1997), an MA and a PhD in Linguistics at Universidade Federal de Alagoas in Maceió.